If you need to know right now

 The limp continued.
 Luna had good days and bad days — and that inconsistency fooled us repeatedly.
 A stretch of better days felt like recovery.
 A return of limping felt like a setback, not a pattern.
 The non-linear nature of her decline made it genuinely hard to know how serious things were.

-We didn't get the MRI that would have shown it until it was far too late.
+We didn't get the MRI that would have shown the tumor until it was far too late.
 Luna's final diagnosis was a tumor in her spinal cord canal at her neck.
 She was somewhere between 13 and 16 years old — at or past the life expectancy for her breed.
 We don't know if an earlier diagnosis would have saved her.
 But we know we deserved the chance to try.

 What to do if your dog is limping and the vet found nothing